G Pen Elite Vaporizer Review [4K Video] ~7:31

 G Pen Elite Portable Vaporizer Comparisons

-The $170 price of the Elite puts it in a competitive market.
-The big thing that the Elite has above the rest of the portables in this price range is the on vape LED display and full temp spectrum.
+The $119 price of the Elite puts it in a competitive market.
+The big thing that the Elite has above most of the portables in this price range is the on vape LED display and full temp spectrum.
 Most of the other vapes have a few set heat settings to change from but you don’t have complete control.

 Thanks for checking out my G Pen Elite review and let me know if you have any questions below in the comments.